hajira404/pyjam/README.md

 - **Power-ups**: Add more power-ups and upgrades for the player.
 - **More Levels**: Introduce more levels with different alien types and challenges.
 - **Online Leaderboard**: Track high scores globally.
+- More sprites are designed already , will be implemented in the future.